PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/list.md

 We recommend you to start with the basic challenges and do them ordered.
 Once you feel comfortable doing those you can pick one of the advanced challenges.

+Some, but not all, of the challenges will have answers, so that you can verify your answers with these.

 ## Basic

 The basic challenges should be done in order.